 Anyone under the age of 65 can make a non-concessional contribution to a superannuation fund whether they’re employed, self-employed or not employed.
 Note that the original source of the cash, such as an inheritance or tatts lotto win or employment income, is irrelevant.

 If you’re aged 75 or over, you can no longer make super contributions.
-You can make super contributions up to the age of 74 (except when you make a contribution after turning 75, and you ensure that the contribution is made before the 28th day of the month following the month in which you turn 75).
+You can make super contributions up to the age of 74: in one instance you can make personal contributions after turning 75, provided you ensure that the contribution is made before the 28th day of the month following the month in which you turn 75.

 I explain the contribution rules in more detail in the ‘Boost your super’ section of our website (see tab at the top of the page).
 In particular you may find the following articles useful: